fjdiazt/dazscript-types/README.md

 From [Daz Script Documentation](http://docs.daz3d.com/doku.php/public/software/dazstudio/4/referenceguide/scripting/start):

 >Daz Script 2 is a dynamically-typed, interpreted, object-oriented scripting language that is tightly integrated with the Daz Studio API.
-It is an extension of Qt Script, >which is an extension of ECMAScript as defined in the ECMAScript Language Specification (ECMA-262), 5.1 Edition.
+It is an extension of Qt Script, which is an extension of ECMAScript as defined in the ECMAScript Language Specification (ECMA-262), 5.1 Edition.

 >Syntactically Daz Script is very similar to JavaScript, JScript, and ActionScript.
-If you have any familiarity with these languages, chances are you will find the transition >to Daz Script quite comfortable.
-However, it may be a little unintuitive at first for developers more familiar with strongly typed, compiled languages.

 ## Usage